WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Automatically start coinjoin

-This setting is active by default.
+This setting is enabled by default.

-When this is active, the wallet will automatically start coinjoining soon after the wallet is loaded.
+When this is enabled, the wallet will automatically start coinjoining soon after the wallet is loaded.
 The wallet will coinjoin until the `privacy progress` is 100%.

-When this is not active, the user will have to manually press the Play button in order to start coinjoining.
+When this is not enabled, the user will have to manually press the Play button in order to start coinjoining.

 ![Coinjoin Settings Automatically Start Coinjoin](/CoinjoinSettingsAutomaticallyStartCoinjoin.png "Coinjoin Settings Automatically Start Coinjoin")